joleenchong/ObsidianNotes/Tools/Cloud Servers/Microsoft Azure/AZ-900 notes/Azure functions.md

 An event-driven, serverless compute option that doesn't need maintaining [[Azure virtual machines]] or [[Azure containers]].
 An event wakes the function, alleviating the need to keep resources provisioned where there are no events.
-A [[Software as a Service (SaaS)]] offering

 Benefits:
 - no need to worry about platform or infrastructure